Ruby, Ruby, Ruby, Ruby....

-Leeds own Ruby hitmakers Kaiser Chiefs and a stella-line up of other household names have drawn up plans to celebrate the 40th anniversary of St Gemma's Hospice with a unique art fundraiser.
+Leeds’ own Ruby hitmakers Kaiser Chiefs and a stellar line-up of other household names have drawn up plans to celebrate the 40th anniversary of St Gemma’s Hospice with a unique art fundraiser.

-The rock superstars along with John Bishop, Theresa May, Ashley Jackson and many more have all contributed postcard-sized artworks for The Secret Art Project.
+The rock superstars along with comedian John Bishop, Prime Minister Theresa May, artist Ashley Jackson and many more have all contributed postcard-sized artworks for The Secret Art Project.

-Top secret will be the identity of the artists until after the online eBay auction, which will run from October 23 to November 2.
+The identity of who created which exhibit will be top secret until after the online eBay auction, which will run from October 23 to November 2.

-It will also feature 40 Faces of St Gemma’s Hospice, an exhibition of photographs taken by Olivia Hemingway, which aims to show the diverse mix of people who experience the hospice eery day and the reality of hospice care.
+The festival will also feature 40 Faces of St Gemma’s Hospice, an exhibition of photographs taken by Olivia Hemingway, which aims to show the diverse mix of people who experience the hospice every day and the reality of hospice care.

 They have been photographed in places of significance to them, including in their own homes as their personal stories are told alongside the pictures, demonstrating strong feelings of hope, love, humour and bravery.